-Summer 2007 HIUS 108A/ETHN 112A History of Native Americans: Pre-Contact to 1890 Instructor: Christian Gonzales Office: HSS 6023, Office Hours: Thursday 2-3, or by appt.
+HIUS 108A/ETHN 112A History of Native Americans: Pre-Contact to 1890 Instructor: Christian Gonzales Office: HSS 6023, Office Hours: Wednesday 2-3pm, or by appt.
 Email: cmgonzal@ucsd.edu This course examines the history of indigenous North Americans from the period immediately preceding the arrival of Europeans in America to the close of the nineteenth century.
 The course does not simply describe Anglo-American attitudes and beliefs about Natives, nor does it focus primarily on U.S. Indian policies.
 Rather, the course attempts to illuminate the various viewpoints from which both Indians and whites perceived their historical relations.
 Particular attention is given to Native beliefs and values, social and cultural ideologies, and cultural change prompted by contact with whites.
 The course's broadest goal is to provide a general knowledge of the Native American experience in the United States.
 In addition, it strives to reach a number of more specific goals.
 First, the course seeks to explain the various strategies that Indians followed in responding to the European conquest of America and the eventual establishment of Anglo-American social dominance.
 To this end the class will examine forms of Indian resistance, and aspects of Indian cultural continuity and change.
 Second, the class demonstrates that Indian history is not peripheral, but rather is central, to U.S. history.
 Finally, the course argues that neither Indians nor indigenous cultures are "disappearing."
-Course Requirements: You will be responsible for a first draft of a 6-7 page paper, a revised draft of the same paper, and a final exam during the quarter.
-Grading: The first paper draft will count for 20% of your grade, the final exam will count for 30%, and the final paper will count for the remaining 50% of your grade.
+Course Requirements: You will be responsible for a first draft of a 5-7 page paper, a revised draft of the same paper, a final exam, and 3 or 4 short (one half page) in class response papers.
+Grading: The first paper draft will count for 20% of your grade, the final exam will count for 30%, the final paper will count for 45%, and the in class response papers will comprise 5% of your grade.
 Required Books:

-Daniel Richter, Facing East From Indian Country Colin Galloway, First Peoples: A Documentary Survey of American Indian History Course Reader Readings and Lectures: Week 1 - Native Cultures and Economies on the Eve of Contact, and Early Contacts between Native Americans and Europeans Reading: Facing East From Indian Country-Prologue, Chaps.
-1-2, First Peoples-Chap 1, Reader-The Oneida Creation Story, and "The Indians' Old World: Native Americans and the Coming of Europeans."
-Lectures: Tuesday:
+Daniel Richter, Facing East From Indian Country Colin Galloway, First Peoples: A Documentary Survey of American Indian History Course Reader Readings and Lectures:

+Week 1 - Native Cultures and Economies on the Eve of Contact, and Early Contacts between Native Americans and Europeans Reading: Facing East From Indian Country-Prologue, Chaps.
+1-2, First Peoples-Chap 1, Reader-"The Indians' Old World: Native Americans and the Coming of Europeans" and Captives and Cousins Lectures: Monday:

 Lecture 1-Native Prehistory: Cultural beliefs.

-Lecture 2-Pre-contact economies and social structures Thursday:
+Lecture 2-Pre-contact economies and social structures Wednesday:

 Lecture 1-Native Discovery of Europe: California Indians and Spain Lecture 2-Native Discovery of Europe: Eastern Indians and the English Week 2 - 17th and 18th Century Indian/Euro-American Relations Reading: Facing East From Indian Country-Chaps.
-3-4, First Peoples-Chap 2, Reader-The Middle Ground and "A Little Flesh We Offer You."
-Lectures: Tuesday:
+3-4, First Peoples-Chap 2, Reader- The Middle Ground and "A Little Flesh We Offer You."
+Lectures: Monday:

+Lecture 1-The Middle Ground

+Lecture 2-Indians as slaveholders and slaves

+Wednesday:

-Lecture 1-The Middle Ground Lecture 2-Indians as slaveholders and slaves Thursday: Lecture 1-Native/European Alliances Lecture 2-Indians and Imperial North America Week 3 - Indigenous Relations with Euro-Americans during the Revolutionary Era Reading: Facing East From Indian Country-Chaps.5-6, First Peoples-Chap 3-4, Reader-"Dreaming of the Savior's Blood" and "Thinking and Believing."
-Lectures: Tuesday:
+Lecture 1-Native/European Alliances

+Lecture 2-Indians and Imperial North America

+Week 3 - Indigenous Relations with Euro-Americans during the Revolutionary Era

+Reading: Facing East From Indian Country-Chaps.5-6, First Peoples-Chap 3-4, Reader- The American Revolution in Indian Country and "Thinking and Believing."

+Lectures: Monday: